Lawyers Seeking Adjustment Of Status For Spouses Of U.S. Citizens Or Green Card Holders Who Are Physically In The United States

-Common Questions and Answers About Marriage-Based Green Cards Within the U.S.
+Common Questions And Answers About Marriage-Based Green Cards Within The U.S.

 What are the requirements for applying for a marriage-based green card?